wri/gfw-raster-analysis-lambda/README.md

 They are saved as Cloud Optimized TIFFs with 400 x 400 pixels blocks.

 Because we can scale up parallel processing with lambda, size of the geometry shouldn't be an issue unless getting to massive scales (> 1 billion ha).
 But each lambda has in-memory cap of 3 GB, so currently only so many rasters can be loaded into memory at once.
 The limit depends on the size of the raster values (e.g. binary is way less memory than float), but generally max 4 or 5 raster layers is a good rule of thumb.

+To optimize speed for area calculations, we assume each tile has roughly similar pixel area, and only use the pixel area of the centroid pixel for calculations.
+This may introduce some inaccuracies of the tile is sparsely covered.

 ## Deployment